ayahxsheikh/readme-generator/utils/ExampleReadme.md

   ## Installation
   To install necessary dependencies, run the following command:

-  enter example dependency here
+  example command enetered here

   ## Usage
-  example intructions for usage
+  example instructions

   ## License
   This project is covered under the Apache license.

   ## Contributions
-  A list of contributors
+  A list of contributors:

-  example contributor 1 and 2
+  contributor 1 and contributor 2

   ## Tests
   Run the following command in the terminal to run tests: